EmasXP/varmkorv/README.md

 run_simple('localhost', 8080, app, use_reloader=True)
 ```

-Point your browser to `http://localhost:8080/` and feel welcomed.
+Point your browser to `http://localhost:8080/` and feel welcomed (if you call yourself "world", that is).

 ## Actions (views)